jdrumgoole/pymongo_aggregation/README.md

-# pymongo_aggregation
+# pymag
-A convenience class for doing MongoDB aggregations with the python MongoDB Driver (pymongo)
+A set of convenience modules for using the [https://docs.mongodb.com/manual/aggregation/](MongoDB aggregation framework) with the python MongoDB Driver (pymongo)